 Principal Scientist & Facility Manager, University of Aberdeen

-Where are you looking: Our research is focused on developing biologics based novel antibacterials and antifungals mainly using recombinant antibodies
+Where are you looking for antibiotics: Our research is focused on developing biologics based novel antibacterials and antifungals mainly using recombinant antibodies

 Expertise required: We are interested in collaborating with research groups with expertise in bacterial and fungal pathogenicity to identify druggable bacterial/fungal targets, develop bioassays for screening biologics binders, design proof -of-concept experiments to evaluate resistance development, animal models of infection to evaluate the potential of alternative therapies.